U.S.-Funded Radio Free Europe In Hungary Would Be An 'Insult,' Says Foreign Minister

 Yet the country is facing a worsening labor shortage.
 Hungary could lose more than 12% of its population by 2050, according to a United Nations estimate, as younger citizens seek higher wages and better working conditions in other parts of the EU.

-Instead of integrating migrants to fill the empty jobs in Hungary's economy forecast to grow 3.6% this year, the government is banking on expanded family programs like a lifetime income tax exemption for mothers who have at least four children.
+Instead of integrating migrants to fill the empty jobs in Hungary's economy, forecast to grow 3.6% this year, the government is banking on expanded family programs such as a lifetime income tax exemption for mothers who have at least four children.

 "We want to support our own families instead of supporting migrants," Szijjarto says.